kimtth/awesome-azure-openai-llm/README.md

     - [RECOMP: Improving Retrieval-Augmented LMs with Compressors](https://arxiv.org/abs/2310.04408): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2310.04408)]: 1.
 We propose RECOMP (Retrieve, Compress, Prepend), an intermediate step which compresses retrieved documents into a textual summary prior to prepending them to improve retrieval-augmented language models (RALMs).
 2. We present two compressors – an `extractive compressor` which selects useful sentences from retrieved documents and an `abstractive compressor` which generates summaries by synthesizing information from multiple documents.
 3. Both compressors are trained.
 [6 Oct 2023]

     - [Retrieval-Augmentation for Long-form Question Answering](https://arxiv.org/abs/2310.12150): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2310.12150)]: 1.
 The order of evidence documents affects the order of generated answers 2. the last sentence of the answer is more likely to be unsupported by evidence.
 3. Automatic methods for detecting attribution can achieve reasonable performance, but still lag behind human agreement. `Attribution in the paper assesses how well answers are based on provided evidence and avoid creating non-existent information.` [18 Oct 2023]

+    - [INTERS: Unlocking the Power of Large Language Models in Search with Instruction Tuning](https://arxiv.org/abs/2401.06532): 1.
+INTERS covers 21 search tasks across three categories: query understanding, document understanding, and query-document relationship understanding.
+The dataset is designed for instruction tuning, a method that fine-tunes LLMs on natural language instructions. [git](https://github.com/DaoD/INTERS) [12 Jan 2024]

     </details>